 Guided Ski touring in golden, british columbia

 If you landed on this page via an internet search then please contact me for information on ski guiding in the Canadian Rockies, Wapta Traverse, Rogers Pass, or Japan.
-The information below is for previously booked trips.
+The information below is for clients who have already booked a trip.

 If you have already signed up one of our Golden based ski touring trips please read this information package carefully.
 It is meant as a general outline for all the trips planned for town-based ski touring in Golden.
 Hopefully this answers most of your questions but if not you can contact me.